 I’ve outlined above the general structure of a grand traditional French Christmas dinner.
 As you may have guessed by the number of courses served, the meal lasts for hours!

 It’s elaborate and costly.
-Not all French families want – or have the means – to serve such elaborate dishes.
+Not all French families want – or have the means – to serve such complicated meals.